 Eventually spanning 11 acres, Gateway Gardens provides a stunning entryway into the City of Greensboro, a playful and interactive garden, and a horticultural oasis integrating elements of history, movement, discovery, and community.

-Gateway Gardens represents the biggest project ever undertaken in the 40+-year history of Greensboro Beautiful.
-The garden is strategically located on one of the City's major entryways - East Lee Street, within 1/2 mile of Business I-40 and I-85.
+Gateway Gardens represents the biggest project ever undertaken in the 50-year history of Greensboro Beautiful.
+The garden is strategically located on one of the City's major entryways - E. Gate City Blvd., within 1/2 mile of Business I-40 and I-85 (exit 124).
 Phase I opened in 2011, and includes the Michel Family Children's Garden, the Heritage Garden, Rain Garden, Gateway Plaza & Icon, and the Great Lawn.

 |